C4yz/dev_ops_assigment/README.md

 case specific commands.

-Run the command "npm run build" to build both server and client
+Run the command "npm run build" to install the dependencies both server and client

 Wait for the application to build